The impact of lockdown on our dogs socialisation

 Once you accept that your dog is doing his best, you can stop telling him off and focus on new behaviours instead.
 Don’t worry about what he is doing, it’s time to start thinking about what you’d like him to do instead.
 This is about changing behaviour, not what’s good or bad.

-And if it feels like you are starting from scratch, then that’s ok.
+And, if it feels like you are starting from scratch, then that’s ok.
 Teaching an older dog a new behaviour is never easy.
 It can be frustrating, and it takes patience.
+But it absolutely can be done.

 Get help

 A professional dog behaviourist will fast track you through the rehabilitation process.
-They’ll be able to see what types of training will work best for you and your dog so your efforts can be more focused.
+They’ll understand the impact lockdown had on our dogs socialisation skills, and be able to see what types of training will work best for you and your dog.
 Plus, they’ll support you when it gets tough.

 Other possibilities might include medication to help lessen the effects.
 Or, you maybe feel like this isn’t the right time for training and would rather look into day care or a pet sitter.
 These strategies are valid, however unless you are working on the problem it will always be there in the background.
 It might also contribute to a general lack of confidence and impact your dogs behaviour in other scenarios, so please don’t put it off for too long.